apache/apisix-website/website/blog/2022/06/14/automated-operation-base-apache-apisix.md

 In the rewrite/access phase, the message has not been transferred upstream, so various data preprocessing can be performed in this phase.
 From the above figure, we can see that there is an access_by_Lua.
 In this phase, the deny command can be used to manage permissions, including interface permissions and IP access white list.
 The plugin acl_plugin.lua, described later, is implemented at this stage.

 Second, in `access` stage is often used to insert some additional `key:values` in the HTTP request header for subsequent use when requesting access.
 For example, when we need online gray-scale publishing, we can add flag bits to the user's request header.
 Through these flag bits, we can control which back-end services these requests forward, to realize gray-scale publishing.
-Of course, we can also use the [`traffic split`](https://apisix.apache.org/zh/docs/apisix/plugins/traffic-split) plug-in of APISIX to realize grayscale publishing.
+Of course, we can also use the [`traffic split`](https://apisix.apache.org/zh/docs/apisix/plugins/traffic-split) plugin of APISIX to realize grayscale publishing.

 Finally, `log_by_Lua` stage.
 In this stage, we can directly input some trace information or some fault information into the log file.
-Similarly, APISIX also provides many plug-ins for loggers, including `skywalking-logger`, `kafka-logger`, `rocketmq-logger`, and so on.
+Similarly, APISIX also provides many plugins for loggers, including `skywalking-logger`, `kafka-logger`, `rocketmq-logger`, and so on.

 ### Custom plugins `acl-plugin.lua`

-The implementation of the [`acl-plugin.lua`](https://raw.githubusercontent.com/chenqing24/ops-apisix/main/centos/acl-plugin.lua) plug-in is very simple.
+The implementation of the [`acl-plugin.lua`](https://raw.githubusercontent.com/chenqing24/ops-apisix/main/centos/acl-plugin.lua) plugin is very simple.
 First, when the user is requesting, we will add the relevant JWT token to the user and store it in the cookie.
 Then the user will extract the JWT token from the accessed cookie, decode the token and obtain the user information.

 In the rewrite phase, the user ID, method, and URI are used to send a request to the background ACL interface for permission verification.
 If it passes, relevant information will be recorded in the log for future security authentication.
 If it fails, it directly returns an error status code and records it in the error log.

-In APISIX version 1.1, the `cors` plug-in was not released at that time.
-Therefore, we also implement cross-domain requests through this plug-in.
+In APISIX version 1.1, the `cors` plugin was not released at that time.
+Therefore, we also implement cross-domain requests through this plugin.
 WWhen the request uses the GET and POST request methods, it will be processed.
 For other requests, they will be passed directly.
-Now, they can be implemented directly using the `cors` plug-in of APISIX.
-APISIX can also use multiple languages to develop plug-ins, not just Lua.
+Now, they can be implemented directly using the `cors` plugin of APISIX.
+APISIX can also use multiple languages to develop plugins, not just Lua.
 For details, please refer to: https://apisix.apache.org/zh/docs/apisix/plugin-develop.

 ### Auth service